-- · Your system may be vulnerable to attack. - · Your cards may not be FIPS 201-compliant.
+· Your system may be vulnerable to attack.

 If you have any questions about securing your system, contact customer support: support@intercede.com

 Note: MyID is often integrated with multiple third-party components and systems, such as PKI, HSMs, smart cards, mobile devices and devices with hardware security features.
 It is the customer's responsibility to ensure that these are appropriately configured to meet the organization's security requirements.